hvo2906/shopee-order-statement/README.md

 - The exported orders will be downloaded as an Excel (.xlsx) file to your Downloads folder.

 NOTE:
 Hat tip to NT Tòng for the base of this code.
+His original code could be viewed here: https://pastecode.io/s/7cpgip63